 The LEO Africa Volunteer Project originally began in 2005 as a research program to assist a private reserve near Kruger Park.
 The aim was to support the management, to re-establish their land as a prime wilderness area and monitor re-introduced wild animals, specifically lions, black and white rhinos.

-Since 2016, LEO Africa now operates in a Section of the Marakele National Park.
+Since 2016, LEO Africa now operates in a different reserve in the Thabazimbi area.
 The park offers stunning views of the Waterberg Mountains as well as great wildlife and flora diversity.

 Compared to the previous location, our work is even more valuable and expanded its range: we are now responsible for the monitoring of the park section key species (Big 5, hyenas and cheetahs), conservation work and education in sustainable living.